verilator/verilator/docs/guide/warnings.rst

    simulate correctly.

-.. option:: BADPRAGMA
+.. option:: BADSTDPRAGMA

-   Error that a pragma is badly formed, but not specifically to '`pragma protect'.
+   Error that a pragma is badly formed, when that pragma is defined by IEEE1800-2017.
-   For example, an empty `pragma line.
+   For example, an empty `pragma line, or an incorrect specified '`pragma protect'.

-.. option:: BADPROTECT

-   Error that was detected within a '`pragma protected' section. such as incorrect BASE64 encoding, etc.
+   Note that 3rd party pragmas not defined by IEEE1800-2017 are ignored.

 .. option:: BLKANDNBLK